 - 1 pound shredded coleslaw mix*

-- 2 tablespoons finely chopped flat-leaf parsley leaves (optional)
+- 2 tablespoons finely chopped flat-leaf parsley (optional)

-- 1. In a serving bowl, whisk together the mayonnaise, maple syrup, lemon juice, vinegar, salt, and pepper to taste.
-Mix until well blended.
+- 1. In a serving bowl, whisk together the mayonnaise, maple syrup, lemon juice, vinegar, salt, and pepper to taste until well combined.

-- 2. Add the coleslaw mix and toss evenly with tongs until well coated.
+- 2. Add the coleslaw mix and toss evenly until everything is coated.

-- 3. Refrigerate the slaw for at least 1 hour to let the flavors meld.
-(May be covered and refrigerated for up to 1 day.)
+- 3. Cover and refrigerate the coleslaw for at least 1 hour and up to 1 day to let the flavors meld.

 - 4. Toss the coleslaw well before before serving.
-If desired, garnish the bowl with a sprinkle of parsley.
+If desired, sprinkle a little extra parsley on top just before serving.